-Things are great in the back too, with comparable knee room to a plush executive saloon, and room for three adults to sit next to each other without too much discomfort.
+Things are great in the back too, with kneeroom that's not far off that of a plush executive saloon despite the option of an extra row of seats behind, and room for three adults to sit next to each other without too much discomfort.
 There is only a small hump in the footwell to put your feet either side of if you're in the middle, and the tall roofline means only basketball players will struggle.

 There are ISOFIX points for child seats in the outer two positions, with flip-up plastic covers that hide them from view when not in use.
 With wide-opening rear doors, getting a bulky seat in should pose few problems.

 Unlike the Volvo XC90 and Audi Q7 the BMW doesn't come with seven seats as standard.
 If you do choose to add them from the options list, you'll find they're quite small and cramped, and only suitable for small kids.